ProgramCrafter/ULE/README.md

 for best perfomance and controlling.
 ```

+> Fork by ProgramCrafter
+> - adding support for mods

 If you want to [contribute - i'm exists on Patreon.](https://www.patreon.com/user?u=64366641)

 What's libraries using for server's core: